i18next/next-language-detector/README.md

 This package helps to handle language detection in next.js when using static servers only.

+>Error: i18n support is not compatible with next export.
+See here for more info on deploying: https://nextjs.org/docs/deployment

+If this error message sounds familiar to you, this module may help.

 # Getting started

 Source can be loaded via [npm](https://www.npmjs.com/package/next-language-detector).